 - Misconception #5: “The best way to engage with industry during the planning phase is through a written request for information.”

 - Fact: Requests for Information (RFIs), while useful, can result in a static, one-way exchange where agencies do not have the resources to respond and vendors do not have the opportunity to demonstrate their capabilities.
 However; agencies can conduct virtual meeting sessions (live RFis) and can schedule separate virtual presentations for potential offerors to demonstrate solutions with contracting officers, program managers, and others.
-This type of pre-solicitation engagement can improve cost savings, increase competition, promote small business participation, and help define technical requirements.
+This type of pre-solicitation engagement can improve cost savings, increase competition, promote small business participation in government market, and help define technical requirements.
 Feedback and input from industry through RFis, which should not mi1TOr proposal submissions, can inform the government on market capability; which companies are interested in a specific acquisition; pricing strategies that align with market models; critical performance areas that can inform evaluation criteria; and industry input on proposal submission.

-- Misconception #6: “Advising vendors to withdraw from participating in an acquisition, even if a vendor is not qualified and unlikely to receive the award, will not save time because all vendors would want to continue to the next phase of the review.”
+- Misconception #6: “Advising vendors to withdraw from participating in an acquisition, even if a vendor is not qualified and unlikely to receive the award, will not save time because all vendors would want to continue to the next phase of the review.

 - Fact: In an advisory, multistep, down-select process, contracting officers can recommend that vendors whose initial proposals suggested they were unlikely to be successful withdraw from further participation in a procurement to avoid incurring proposal preparation costs.
 The advisory down, select process benefits both the government and industry, especially small businesses, as it helps conserve time, staffing, and cost resources when it is clear that some vendors are unlikely to be selected.